Saurabh Kalia: Reaction

 On 15 June 1999, India served Pakistan with a notice of breach of the Geneva Convention for the torture and killing of the prisoners of war.
 The Minister of External Affairs, Jaswant Singh, raised the issue with Sartaj Aziz, the Foreign Minister of Pakistan, seeking identification and punishment of those responsible, but Pakistan denied the charges of torture.

 On 14 December 2012 Pakistan's Interior Minister, Rehman Malik, said that he had just recently heard of the case and that it was not known whether Kalia was killed with a Pakistani bullet or died because of the weather.
 He also said he would like to meet Kalia's father to find out what exactly had happened with his son.
 The same day, the Supreme Court of India ordered the Government of India to respond within ten weeks to a petition filed by Kalia's father.

 Efforts by family

-Kalia's family has campaigned to have the alleged acts declared a war crime by the United Nations and the people responsible punished in accordance with the Geneva Convention.
+Kalia's family has campaigned to have the acts declared a war crime by the United Nations and the people responsible punished in accordance with the Geneva Convention.

 Kalia's father approached various national and international organisations to put pressure on Pakistan to identify and punish the persons allegedly responsible.
 As of 2004, Britain had responded by saying that it had unsuccessfully sought a full report from the Indian army, while Israel noted it had no diplomatic relations with Pakistan.
 Germany said it had no response to enquiries made to the Ministry of External Affairs, and Pakistan rejected the allegations.